 Persian Chicken Stew With Dried Plums

 This simple Iranian dish is so delicious.
-It isn’t traditional to have barberries in this dish, but they work so well, add extra nutritional value, reduce inflammation, and fight cellular damage.
+It isn’t traditional to have barberries in this dish, but they work well, add extra nutritional value, reduce chronic inflammation, and fight cellular damage.

 Tryptophan-rich chicken improves moods and reduces anxiety and depression.
 It contributes to better sleep and is a precursor to serotonin, the feel-good hormone, and melatonin, the sleep hormone.